Research Scientist

 2023 – 2025

-Delivered quantitative research and strategic counsel for Fortune 50 companies navigating reputation risk, competitive pressure, and crisis communications.
+Delivered quantitative research, strategic counsel, and campaign guidance for Fortune 50 companies navigating reputation risk, competitive pressure, and crisis communications.

-• Designed survey instruments and statistical models informing high-stakes brand and communications decisions
+• Designed survey instruments and statistical models informing high-stakes brand, marketing, and communications decisions

 • Produced research briefs and executive presentations translating data into clear strategic direction